The submission window is closed.

-When you submit your article to Self-Sufficient Kids you agree that if it is published, Self-Sufficient Kids retains the right to republish or reuse the material in the future.
-Credit will always be given to you, the author.
+When you submit your article to Self-Sufficient Kids you agree that if it’s published, Self-Sufficient Kids retains the right to republish or reuse the material in the future.
+Credit will always be given to you as the author.

 I reserve the right to edit your article to fit the style and voice that is consistent with Self-Sufficient Kids.

-Please do not submit the article elsewhere or publish it on your own site when submitting it for my consideration.
-Also, please do not submit the article elsewhere or publish it to your own site once it has been accepted.
-(See the next section about when it’s OK to republish to your site).
+Please do not submit the article elsewhere or publish it on your own site after submitting it for my consideration.
+Also, please do not submit the article elsewhere or publish it to your own site once it has been accepted by me.
+(See the next section about when and how it’s OK to republish to your site.)
 Some articles take longer than others to go live, but I assure you, once accepted I will publish your article and get it out to thousands of parents who can benefit from it!

-Note that in each post I may include affiliate links to third-party products I consider relevant, and I also may create my own digital product or lead magnet for readers – typically in the form of a list or other printable.
+I may add to your article affiliate links to third-party products I consider relevant, and I also may create my own digital product or lead magnet for readers, typically in the form of a list or other printable.

 Can I re-publish the article on my site?

 Articles can only be republished on your personal blog (and nowhere else) after the article has been live on Self-Sufficient Kids for 90 days.
 The article needs to use a canonical link pointing to the Self-Sufficient Kids article and state that the article was originally published on Self-Sufficient Kids.
 (To learn more about canonical links and how to set one up, see this Yoast article.)

 How soon will an accepted article be published?

-Since I am just beginning this process, I plan to accept 2-3 articles per month.
-So depending upon when you submitted your article and were accepted, your article should be published in the next ~6 months.
-You will receive an email with a link to your article once it goes live and I’ll send you payment shortly thereafter.
+I typically accept 2-3 articles per month.
+So, depending upon when you submitted your article and were accepted, your article should be published within 6 months or so.
+You’ll receive an email with a link to your article once it goes live and I’ll send you payment shortly thereafter.

-Just so you are aware, I’m more interested in a layman’s view of parenting backed with research rather than a highly scientific analysis of brain research, neurology or similar topics where this is the focus of the article.
+I want to make it clear that in general, I’m more interested in a layman’s view of parenting backed with third-party research than an original, highly-scientific analysis of brain research, neurology or similar topics.

 - The right way for parents to deal with sibling rivalry